umassdgithub/Week-7-ForceLayout/README.md

 # Week-7 Network Visualization and ForceLayout

+### Data Processing with NetworkX
+NetworkX is a Python Library which provides a wide verity of tools for conversion of the data into networks, manipulation, analysis or overview of them.

+Here is a Colab link which in few quick steps shows, how you can convert a Pandas Dataframe into a networkX object, and then export it to a json file, so that you can load it using
+D3JS:
+<a href="https://colab.research.google.com/drive/11MWCWy1dcYUAE4nqZUxPGLKyaVtoNDlM">Colab Python Code</a>

 ### forceSimulation Examples

+#### Step by Step forceSimulation
+Check the examples in the step by step forceSimulation for the explanation and use each one of the forceLayout components.
+- Step 1: Tick counter
+- Step 2: Collide force
+- Step 3: Center
+- Step 4: forceX and forceY
+- Step 5: Manybody
+- Step 6: Links
+- Distribution Generator

+#### Examples

  1. Example 7.1: Sample data using d3.range() function
     1. x: d3.forceX()